The College has moved to online instruction for the remainder of the semester. Learn more about our ongoing COVID-19 response.

 Students eligible for academic dismissal from the College as determined by the academic probation and dismissal policies and the Deans will be placed on financial aid suspension.
 The Deans and Financial Aid will notify the student of a suspension in writing.

 Suspension results when a student fails to correct deficiencies during a probationary period.
 Students placed on financial aid suspension are not eligible to receive Title IV funds.
 Financial aid suspension will be lifted for students allowed to continue in their declared degree program once they resume standards of good academic standing according to the academic probation and dismissal policies.

 Notification of Financial Aid Status

-Students placed on financial aid warning or suspension will receive a letter from the Financial Aid Office detailing the reasons for and consequences of the financial aid status.
-The letter will also cite the stipulations listed in their Academic Probation letter as conditions to resuming satisfactory progress.
+Students placed on financial aid warning or suspension will receive a letter from the Deans and Financial Aid detailing the reasons for and consequences of the financial aid status.
+The letter will also cite the stipulations listed in their academic probation letter as conditions for resuming satisfactory progress.